DavidSabine/The-Art-of-Agile-Product-Documentation/index.md

 1. Download the materials above.
 2. Conduct the workshop with your own teams &amp; stakeholders.
-3. Tell me how it goes via Twitter or LinkedIn.
+3. Tell me how it goes via [Twitter](//twitter.com/DaveSabine) or [LinkedIn](//ca.linkedin.com/in/davidsabine).
-4. Ask questions or suggest changes here: [add issues link]
+4. Ask questions or suggest changes here: [Submit New Issue](//github.com/DavidSabine/The-Art-of-Agile-Product-Documentation/issues/new)

 ## Purpose & Summary